cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-05-erlang-gproc-failure-semantics.markdown

 three nodes, we'll start the first two nodes and inspect the `gproc` state.

+Again, to explain the registration key: `group` is a term alias for the process, `p` represents a non-unique property, so we can tag multiple processes, and `g` means register locally.

 {% highlight erlang %}
 (riak_pg1@127.0.0.1)1> gproc:reg({p, g, group}).
 true